The new year can be a great time for you to renovate your home, whether you want it to look its best ahead of the summer months or you’re looking to b

 Mirror, mirror on the wall…

 Are there any rooms in your house that feel a bit on the small side?
 A single mirror, in the right place, can turn a box room into something approaching a banquet hall.
 Inexpensive mirrors can be picked up from charity shops or even car boot sales, but for a truly personalised look, cut mirrored glass to fit a quaint, vintage frame.
+You can also change to fitted wardrobes to make use of dead space and get rid of old free-standing furniture.

 Whether you’re looking to make home improvements for your own enjoyment, or to attract and impress potential buyers, consider these 5 tips before calling in the tradesmen.
 You may just find yourself saving a fortune, and having some fun and fulfilment in the process!